-- Focus on the customer – customers still want products that work, but they also want products tailored to their needs, i.e. they want customised products
+- Focus on the customer – customers still want products that work, and they want those products to be affordable, but they also want products tailored to their needs, i.e., they want customised products.

-- Focus on profitability – manufacturers need to be able to offer flexibility and customisation to remain competitive, but they must do so profitably
+- Focus on profitability – manufacturers need to offer flexibility and customisation to remain competitive, but they must do so profitably.

 Industry 4.0 technologies make both the above possible: sensors, automation, robotics, machine learning, data analysis (particularly anomaly detection), digital twins, equipment integration, and more.